blazium-engine/blazium-docs/tutorials/export/exporting_pcks.rst

     its scripts, then either...

-    1. The developer must publicize documentation of these expected structures/ interfaces, expect modders to install Godot Engine, and then also expect those modders to conform to the documentation's defined API when building mod content for the game (so that it will work).
+    1. The developer must publicize documentation of these expected structures/ interfaces, expect modders to install Blazium Engine, and then also expect those modders to conform to the documentation's defined API when building mod content for the game (so that it will work).
 Users would then use Godot's built in exporting tools to create a PCK file, as detailed